Anthony Julius

 Anthony Robert Julius (born 16 July 1956) is a British solicitor advocate known for being Diana, Princess of Wales' divorce lawyer and for representing Deborah Lipstadt.
-He is a partner at the law firm Mishcon de Reya.
+He is the deputy chairman at the law firm Mishcon de Reya and honorary solicitor to the Foundation for Jewish Heritage.

-He holds the chair in Law and Arts in the Faculty of Laws at University College London.
-He is also chairman of the economics consultancy, Oxera.
+He holds the chair in Law and Arts in the Faculty of Laws at University College London and teaches courses on Shakespeare, Kant, and William Empson.
+He is also a visiting professor at the University of Haifa.